hamishgibbs/pull_facebook_data_for_good/README.md

 Input your Facebook login credentials when prompted.
 These credentials are not stored on your computer but are simply passed to the webdriver.

 #### Notes:
 This is an early release with limited functionality, suggestions and contributions are welcome.
-To request a feature or report an issue with this utiliy, please [open an issue](https://github.com/hamishgibbs/pull_facebook_data_for_good/issues/new).
+To request a feature or report an issue with this tool, please [open an issue](https://github.com/hamishgibbs/pull_facebook_data_for_good/issues/new).

 More info on Facebook Data for Good: https://dataforgood.fb.com/